Acorn Lawn Tennis Club

 The club is not just about tennis.

 A team under the name Acorn Antiques appeared on BBC TV defeating the famous Eggheads!
-At our last Christmas dinner, our ladies team celebrated winning the league.
+At a previous festive club dinner, our ladies team celebrated winning the league.
 At Acorn we received a surprise visit from Santa!
 (Guess who?)

 Acorn Antiques taking on Eggheads Ladies team celebrating Santa visits Acorn